-Buying a piano is one the most important investments you will make toward becoming a proficient pianist.
+Buying a piano is one of the most important investments you will make toward becoming a proficient pianist.
 Unlike other household goods, pianos are designed to last 50 or more years, so long as you provide them with proper and consistent care.

 Parents are sometimes tempted to purchase a very inexpensive and poor-quality piano initially, to gauge whether the student will continue with lessons for the long term.
 Although that approach is somewhat understandable, it has two pitfalls: